-Minimum Run: Any bond that enters the index must remain in the index for a minimum of six months (provided that the bond is
+Minimum Run: Any bond that enters the index must remain in the index for a minimum of six months (provided that the bond is not upgraded to investment grade, defaulted or fully redeemed in that period).

 Lockout Period: A bond that drops out of the index at re-balancing is excluded from re-entering the index for a three-month period.